Cloud Service & Datacenters Providers Business License in Dubai

 Corporate Tax Rate: 0% for qualifying free zone entities

-What the Licence Covers
+What the License Covers

-The Cloud Service and Datacenters Providers Business Licence, operating under Activity Code 6311.97, falls within the ICT category and authorises a broad scope of commercial activities.
+The Cloud Service and Datacenters Providers Business License, operating under Activity Code 6311.97, falls within the ICT category and authorises a broad scope of commercial activities.
 Licensed entities may legally operate and manage cloud computing infrastructure, provide hosted and managed services, offer co-location and datacentre facilities, deliver software-as-a-service (SaaS), infrastructure-as-a-service (IaaS), and platform-as-a-service (PaaS) solutions, as well as provide data storage, backup, and disaster recovery services to business clients across the UAE and internationally.

-Who This Licence Suits
+Who This License Suits

 International cloud providers seeking a UAE base to serve GCC enterprise clients